Nihar-Debnath/OS/lecture-13-(sjf-&-priority-&-rr)/04_non_preemitive_ps_example.md

 ---

-# This will also get arrested by Convoy Effect if the first process will come in more Brust time
+# This will also get arrested by Convoy Effect if the first process will come in more Brust time and also gets Starvation if fiher priority process come again and again